 In recent decades, the availability of support for MAPs has expanded, with various new resources emerging.
 The causes of this were twofold.
 The growing popularity of the internet and the decreasing amount of resources and knowledge required to operate a website enabled private online services to reach an ever-growing user base.
 In addition, the recognition of non-offending MAPs in research led to new guidance about what support should entail and strengthened efforts to provide that support on a professional level.

 It's no coincidence that this increase in support has partly overlapped with the emergence of the modern MAP movement; MAP activist groups have long been at the center of efforts to help more MAPs access professional support.
-B4U-ACT (est. 2003), the mental health-focused non-profit that popularized the term MAP, played an essential role in supporting groundbreaking research on the effectiveness of support for MAPs.
+B4U-ACT (est. 2003), the mental health-focused non-profit that popularized the term MAP, played an essential role in supporting groundbreaking research to improve the effectiveness of support for MAPs.
 Alongside other MAP non-profits, such as the Association for Sexual Abuse Prevention (est. 2015), they provide numerous resources for therapists interested in providing treatment for minor-attracted people and work to connect MAPs in need of support with mental health professionals in their area.

 This trend isn't limited to professional support.
 Many of the expert-backed support groups for MAPs, such as Virtuous Pedophiles (est. 2012) and MAP Support Club (est. 2016), are founded and run by MAPs, who have also played a critical role in the development of expert-led support options, such as the online Help Wanted course (launched 2020) for young MAPs.
 Help Wanted was created by the Johns Hopkins Moore Center for the Prevention of Child Sexual Abuse and contains excerpts from interviews with several MAPs.